outwave-io/web-app-smart-contracts/README.md

 - compile to generate artifacts: `npx hardhat compile`
 - deploy outwave contracts and setup, in a separate terminal: `npx hardhat outwave:deploy --network localhost`

+## How to deploy it on mumbai
+- deploy outwave contracts and setup, in a separate terminal: `npx hardhat outwave:deploy --basetokenuri https://outwave-jobs-test.azurewebsites.net/mumbai/event721/  --network mumbai`

 ## What else can be done?
 This project uses Hardhat.
 Try running some of the following tasks and always refer to official documentation for: